Citation, DOI & article data

 Treatment and prognosis

-Treatments may include non-steroidal anti-inflammatory drugs, bandage or splint, cold therapy, and/or rest.
-Surgical procedures to release the tendon are very rarely suggested.
-If there is no infection present, and the tenosynovitis persists after a period of rest, then a steroid injection may be suggested.
-If the tenosynovitis was caused by infection then a course of antibiotics will likely be offered.
+Treatments may include activity modification, rest, non-steroidal anti-inflammatory drugs, bandage or splint, and/or cold therapy.
+Surgical procedures to release the tendon rarely have a role.
+If tenosynovitis persists after a period of rest and infection has been excluded, a steroid injection may provide symptomatic relief.
+If the tenosynovitis is infective, urgent surgical assessment is required.
 Physiotherapy is an option.

 - 1. Kijowski R, Smet A, Mukharjee R. Magnetic resonance imaging findings in patients with peroneal tendinopathy and peroneal tenosynovitis.
 Skeletal Radiol.
 2006;36 (2): 105-114.
 Skeletal Radiol (full text) - doi:10.1007/s00256-006-0172-7